 This set of exploratory analyses led us to a third analysis with two questions: 1) Was there a difference in who was treated with remdesivir?
 Remdesivir was the first antiviral drug given emergency use authorization by the US Food and Drug Administration [4, 5].
 2) After adjusting for age, sex, and comorbidities, did we still see differences in length of stay by race, across different periods of the pandemic?

 After adjusting for potential confounders, we found Black patients were less likely to receive remdesivir compared to white patients from December 2020 to February 2021.
 We did not see these trends during the Delta or Omicron periods.
 We also found increased length of stay occurred for Black patients compared to white patients in all time periods studied besides Omicron, after adjusting for confounders.
-To learn more about our methods and the specifics of the trends, check out our preprint: COVID treatment and in-hospital length of stay inequalities between race in the US over time.
+To learn more about our methods and the specifics of the trends, check out the full peer-reviewed research published in Frontiers in Public Health: Racial inequality in COVID treatment and in-hospital length of stay in the US over time.

 We used a subset of Truveta Data from March 1, 2020 to February 28, 2022 in this study.
 We identified people who were hospitalized with a positive COVID lab test or diagnostic test.

 We identified four different time periods in the pandemic:

 - Wild: March 1, 2020 – May 31, 2020

 - Dec 2020: December 1, 2020 – February 28, 2021

 - Delta: June 1, 2021 – August 31, 2021

 - Omicron: December 1, 2021 – February 28, 2022